Cetacean Sanctuary Research CSR – update on COVID-19

 Measures taken by the Tethys Research Institute – CSR

-(these may me amended depending on the evolution of the situation and advice by health authorities)
+(These may be amended depending on the evolution of the situation and advice by health authorities)

 The key measures that have been implemented by the CSR are listed below:

-The best and most consistent way of preventing the spread of the coronavirus—and reducing risk of contracting it— remains washing your hands with soap and water as a first choice, and avoiding touching your face as much as possible (use of gloves should not replace hand washing!);
+- The best and most consistent way of preventing the spread of the coronavirus—and reducing the risk of contracting it— remains washing your hands with soap and water as a first choice, and avoiding touching your face as much as possible;

 The safety of our staff and project participants is our top priority.
 Our researchers will take the utmost precaution to help our participants having a safe, educational and enjoyable experience at the CSR.